riya-17/Blog/_posts/2020-9-16-Motivation - From Where it all Starts.md

 <br>

 ### Plans
 Plans are stepping stones for our dreams.
 As we have chapters in a book to cover the whole story, we have plans.
 Accomplishing these small wins is what keeps us going on.
 These small plans are like small goals that lead us to a bigger goal.
-It is once said - "*Plans are what leads us to a Journey, After all, it is a journey that is much more beautiful*".
-Plans make us keep believing in ourselves.
+It is once said -
+<br> "*Plans are what leads us to a Journey, After all, it is a journey that is much more beautiful*".
+<br> Plans make us keep believing in ourselves.
 Taking small steps towards our Dreams and fulfill them is what encourages us, to plan more plans and work towards them.
 Traveling to a small place is a step towards a world tour.
 Reading the first page of a book leads you to go on a new adventure.
 Adventures are what keeps our lives exciting.
 We live for these small moments that become part of a lifetime.

 <br>